PhilipVigus/CV/README.md

 | [Portfolio](https://www.philvigus.com/) | [Projects](#Projects) | [Skills](#Skills) | [Education](#Education) | [Experience](#Experience) | [Hobbies](#Hobbies) | [LinkedIn](https://www.linkedin.com/in/phil-vigus-8a6568150/) | [Blog](https://medium.com/@philvigus) |

-I am a driven, dedicated full-stack developer with a degree in Computer Science and a hunger to learn.
+I am a driven, dedicated developer with a degree in Computer Science and a hunger to learn.
 I spent much of my early career working in education, initially as an ICT teacher before moving into quality assurance, where I worked with organisations across London to improve their educational provision.

 I have now changed direction, returning to my roots in technology.
 I recently completed the bootcamp at Makers Academy to prepare myself for a career in software development.
 I love the blend of creative and analytical skills required, and seeing a website grow before my eyes really excites me.